Back to Animations: introduction¶

 Diffing with Layout Editor¶

-files and compiling themes with Switch Theme Injector, but maybe
+You should be used to messing around with .json files and compiling themes with Switch Theme Injector, but maybe

 you're not familiar with Switch Layout Editor.
-Think of it as a .szs
+Think of it as a .szs reader/archiver that also offers an actual

 on-screen preview of the panes' positioning, which is quite convenient for layout editing.
 It turns out that Layout